Kevin-matt-santos/2ECEB_Santos-PA2/README.md

 z

-#save array Z using the file name X_normalized.npy
+#save array Z using the file name X_normalized.npy and printing that its succesfully saved

 np.save('X_normalized.npy', z)

+print ("\nThe work has been saved at 'X_normalized.npy' ")

 # DIVISIBLE BY 3 PROBLEM